-NOTE The register requires that the associated PTR or NTR filters be set
+NOTE The register requires that the associated PTR or NTR filters be set before a condition register bit can set a bit in the event register.
 The data in this register is latched until it is queried.
-Once queried,
+Once queried, the register is cleared.
+Key Type: There is no equivalent front-panel key.